Little fresh meat: Unprofessional attitude

 Some of the "little fresh meats" have often been criticized for their lack of acting skills, causing their films to receive negative reviews and online backlash.
 Li Yifeng was panned for not mastering the Beijing dialect for his role in Mr. Six, and received criticism for winning the Best Supporting Actor award at the Hundred Flowers Awards, which sparked a "Popularity vs Talent" controversy.

 Other common unprofessional behaviour exhibited by "little fresh meats" include getting stand-ins to replace them in certain shots.
-Due to their popularity, they also tend to juggle multiple projects and don't give adequate time for each role, instead hiring stand-in look-alikes to replace them in shots that do not require close ups.
+Due to their popularity, they also tend to juggle multiple projects and do not give adequate time for each role, instead hiring stand-in look-alikes to replace them in shots that do not require close ups.